iamsaptarshi07/portfolio/README.md

 # DIGITAL CV

 This is a personal digital portfolio build using streamlit and python with little bit css.
-This also includes Git workflows for basic CI/CD to be deeployed on Render.
+This also includes Git workflows for basic CI/CD to be deployed on Render.

 ## Tech Stack